 In 2016, a “magic string” technique was invented to correct flared ribs in sandwich surgery.
 This technique can successfully restore protrusion, but surgeons can’t use it to correct independent rib flare deformity.

 The problem is that many people have only rib flare and not any other associated deformity.
 When flared ribs exist with pectus excavatum and pectus carinatum, surgeons can surgically correct them during the same operation.
-Because of this, a group of surgeons decided to create a minimally invasive surgery to treat only flared ribs.

 The surgery was performed on nine patients with rib deformities during the study.
 After the surgery, surgeons corrected the deformities, and their appearance was normal.
 There were no complications.
-The study confirmed that this is an ideal surgery for flared ribs.

 The surgery was performed on nine patients with rib deformities during the study.
 After the surgery, doctors corrected the deformities, and their appearance was normal.
-There were no complications.
-The study confirmed that this is an ideal surgery for flared ribs.

 Surgical methods for flared rib deformity were affiliated procedures, not created only to fix flared ribs.
 Many patients have protruding ribs without additional complex deformities, such as pectus excavatum.